raajamalik/konux/README.md

 10.	### Test cases -
 	- Test cases have used BDD and TDD assertions.
 	- Though not extensive but yes tests all major functionality as per requirements.
 But yes, I agree that I could not test Line chart rendering.
 I thought that we can only assert the change of d attribute of path tag.
 This is something which I have o explore more.

+11. 	### Made Timeframe scalable -
+	- Though you see only three timeframes which were part of problem statement, I implemented in a way that we can anytime add or remove timeframes from config/timeframe.json and timeframe component would render and filter graph data.
+Only thing you have to make sure that you have to provide correct data in timeframe.json.
+It takes four fields:
+		- id - acts as a unique key
+		- label - acts as a display value
+		- value - a numeric value
+		- unit - have to be one of the value which is a taken from moment.js like "days", "weeks", "months"